Milo1885/Tease-AI/README.md

 * Bugfixes:

     * When Tease AI parses a Vocabulary file with no valid lines, it will now highlight the Vocabularly filename in orange instead of causing a crash.
-This works similarly to how the program will currently highlight the Keyword in red if it does not exist at all (dariobrun & 1885)
+This works similarly to how the program will currently highlight the Keyword in red if it does not exist at all.
+This only applies if Output Errors to Chat Window is selected, otherwise the #Keyword will just be removed from the line (dariobrun & 1885)
     * @EdgeHold() and similar Commands did not make the user hold the edge for the specified amount of time
     * @ShowImage[dir\*] and @ShowImage[dir\*.*] will now only return a random image file as opposed to any file type (dariobrun)
     * @FollowUp() would activate Commands inside follow up lines before the lines were displayed (dariobrun)